-The Company is a nominal defendant in three actions brought derivatively on behalf of the Company by three shareholders in 2015.
-The plaintiffs allege that the defendant-directors and/or officers breached their fiduciary duties by failing to adopt adequate internal controls for the Company, by approving false and misleading statements issued by the Company, by causing the Company to violate generally accepted accounting principles and SEC regulations, and by permitting the Company's primary product to contain illegal amounts of lead.
-The complaints also allege claims for insider trading and/or unjust enrichment.
+The Company was a nominal defendant in several actions brought derivatively on behalf of the Company by three shareholders.
+The plaintiffs alleged that the defendant-directors and/or officers breached their fiduciary duties by failing to adopt adequate internal controls for the Company, by approving false and misleading statements issued by the Company, by causing the Company to violate generally accepted accounting principles and SEC regulations, and by permitting the Company's primary product to contain illegal amounts of lead.
+The complaints also alleged claims for insider trading and/or unjust enrichment.
 The Company moved to dismiss the actions, or in the alternative, to stay the actions.
 Before the motions were decided, the parties entered into settlement discussions.
-As of April 11, 2018, the parties entered into a Stipulation of Settlement to resolve all claims in the three actions, which is subject to the approval of the Delaware Court of Chancery.
-Under the terms of settlement, the Board of Directors will adopt, and the Company will implement, certain changes to its policies and practices that address related person transactions, insider trading, compliance, and ethics.
-The Stipulation of Settlement also provides that the Company will be liable to pay to plaintiffs and their counsel such amount of attorneys' fees, expenses, and incentive awards as the Court might award to them.
+The parties entered into a Stipulation of Settlement dated April 11, 2018 to resolve all claims in the derivative actions.
+The settlement also resolved a demand letter dated May 19, 2016 that the Company's Board of Directors had received from a shareholder about the same matters that were the subjects of the derivative actions.
+By Order and Final Judgment entered on August 23, 2018, the Delaware Court of Chancery approved the settlement of the derivative actions and dismissed them with prejudice.
+Under the terms of settlement, the Board of Directors adopted, and the Company implemented, certain changes to its policies and practices that address related person transactions, insider trading, compliance, and ethics.
+The Company also paid plaintiffs and their counsel \$1.3 million for attorneys' fees, expenses, and incentive awards that the Court awarded to them.
+The Company recognized \$1.0 million of legal expense during the third quarter of 2018 concurrent with the Court's decision regarding the plaintiffs attorneys' fees.